For chains running 5–200 locations

 campaigns · ROAS · uplift

-Runs campaign analysis with control groups, Welch's t-test, Cohen's d.
+Runs campaign analysis with control groups.
 Calls a campaign uplift real or noise — and stands behind the math.

 service · throughput · waste